How To Celebrate National Picnic Month And Hot Dog Day

 Watermelons are perhaps the one food everyone collectively associates with picnics.
 Take a break from cooking and make your favorite easy sandwich for the main course.
 For dessert, make these tasty watermelon pops.
 Simply slice your watermelon into triangular pieces, poke Popsicle sticks through the rind and freeze for three hours.

-A fitting activity to try on your beautiful Watermelon Wednesday at the park would be greased watermelon polo.
+A fitting activity to try on your beautiful Fruit Friday at the park would be greased watermelon polo.
 Go to your favorite family pool, weigh down two buckets to the bottom of the 4-foot section on opposite sides and try to push a greased-up watermelon into the opposing team’s bucket!
 This silly, entertaining game is surprisingly challenging and causes a whole lot of laughs.

 Here’s A Good Way To Spend Even More Time Outdoors

 If you enjoyed your week of picnicking, you don’t have to stop your outdoor life when the week is over.
 Trade your extra or unwanted car for some summer-friendly bikes and donate your car to Wheels For Wishes.
-Donating your car will benefit local children’s charities.
+Donating your car will benefit local chapters of Make-A-Wish.
 Some children are stuck inside for the summer at the hospital, and your donation can help improve their lives significantly.